Swydo/custom-integrations/docs/reference/adapterConfiguration.md

                 optionsRequest: {
                     // String - identifier of the endpoint the request will be made to.
                     endpointId: 'example-adapter:foo',
-                    // String - name of the field that functions as the identifier of the options.
+                    // String - value of the scope item.
+You'll be able to use this in your connector.
-                    idField: 'fooId',
+                    valueField: 'fooId',
                     // String - name of the field that functions as the visible name of the options.
                     nameField: 'fooName',
                 },